IgorD-lab/Focus/README.md

 ## Project Status: Abandoned - Planned Remake in Django + React

 This project is currently considered abandoned and will not be receiving further development updates.
 However, there are plans to remake it using a more robust and scalable framework: Django for the backend and React for the frontend.
+You may use all of the code as you see fit.

 **Reasons for Abandonment:**

 * **Improved Development Efficiency:** Django's streamlined approach and built-in functionalities significantly increase development speed, allowing focus on core features and logic rather than boilerplate code.
 * **Enhanced Code Maintainability:** Django's structure and organization promote writing clean and maintainable code, beneficial for future project scaling and complexity.
+Also Current code is all over the place with bootstrap tailwindcss and regular css making it very hard to change and/or read.
 * **Better User Experience Potential:** Django provides a solid foundation for building user-friendly interfaces with features like authentication, authorization, and forms handling, leading to a more positive user experience.

 **Planned Remake:**